-NDSCS will transcript all coursework from regionally accredited colleges and universities including equivalent for international institutions previously attended.
+NDSCS will transcript all undergraduate coursework from regionally accredited colleges and universities including equivalent for international institutions previously attended.
+Graduate level coursework is not transcripted and will only be used to meet undergraduate requirements in unique situations.
+Such instances require the approval of the Vice President for Academic Affairs.
 The student's grade point average at NDSCS is an institutional grade point average for all residential credits only.